Hyundai Motorsport

 Their principal activity is running the Hyundai World Rally Team in the World Rally Championship (WRC).
 In 2015, its customer racing division was established to provide competition machinery and services in the R5 rallying and TCR touring car motorsport categories.
+In 2024, the company announced its intention to enter the FIA World Endurance Championship (WEC) through the LMDh program using the Genesis brand.

 History

 A predecessor based in Korea, Hyundai Motor Sport, existed at least between 1998 and 2003.
 This was the department of Hyundai that contracted Motor Sport Developments to run campaigns in the 2-Litre Cup of the World Rally Championship with the Hyundai Coupe F2, and in the WRC Manufacturer's championship with the Hyundai Accent WRC.
 In September 2003, after a season hampered by budget constraints, Hyundai withdrew from the WRC, severing the partnership with MSD whilst vowing to return with an in-house operation based in Germany for 2006.

 Nine years later at the 2012 Paris Motor Show, Hyundai announced it would be returning to the WRC in 2014 using the i20 model built to World Rally Car specifications.
 As promised, on 19 December 2012 an in-house operation, Hyundai Motorsport GmbH, was established in Alzenau, Germany, responsible for the programme.

 In December 2015, the Customer Racing department was established to provide rally and touring cars and services to private customers.
 Its first project was an R5 specification car based on the Hyundai i20 model which debuted in September 2016 at the Tour de Corse with three entries.
 The department has grown to provide touring cars for use in global and national competition.